MapsPeople/docs/src/android/v3/guides/live-data/live-data-tutorial.md

 ---
-title: Working with Live Updates / Real Time Data in MapsIndoors for android
+title: Working with Live Updates / Real Time Data in MapsIndoors for Android
 eleventyNavigation:
   parent: android-v3-guides-live-data
-  key: Working with Live Updates / Real Time Data in MapsIndoors for android
+  key: Working with Live Updates / Real Time Data in MapsIndoors for Android
   order: 340
 ---